krzemienski/awesome-from-stars/README.md

 * [CCristi/GitPR](https://github.com/CCristi/GitPR): None
 * [JadedTuna/gitrepo](https://github.com/JadedTuna/gitrepo): Lightweight Pythonista utility to easily download repos, releases and gists from GitHub
 * [devCharles/gitRepoUpdater](https://github.com/devCharles/gitRepoUpdater): This shell script update all the git repositories that you have in a folder
-* [cfour-hi/gitstars](https://github.com/cfour-hi/gitstars): Github Stars Repositories Manager
+* [cfour-hi/gitstars](https://github.com/cfour-hi/gitstars): Github Starred Repositories Manager
 * [marcus67/gitsynchista](https://github.com/marcus67/gitsynchista): Python tool for Pythonista to synchronize local files with a Github repository hosted on a WebDav server
 * [87kangsw/GitTime](https://github.com/87kangsw/GitTime): GitTime is GitHub Tracking App.
 Using ReactorKit, RxSwift, Moya.
 * [brminnick/GitTrends](https://github.com/brminnick/GitTrends): A iOS and Android app to monitor the Views, Clones and Star history of your GitHub repos